paulpogoda/OSINT-Tools-North-Korea/README.md

 # OSINT-Tools-North-Korea
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/51/Flag_of_North_Korea.svg/1600px-Flag_of_North_Korea.svg.png" alt="NK_FLAG"/>
 A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Democratic People's Republic of Korea (DPRK).

+- Yo may say I'm crazy, but I'm not.
+DPRK OSINT is [possible](https://www.linkedin.com/pulse/sigint-north-korea-matthias-wilson-p60vf/?trackingId=GAuy4ljVTkCwgoGyazN0fw%3D%3D).
-Since the country is not very open, you have to use some international sources and keep it in mind that they're could be outdated and/or misleaded.
-Be careful, don't forget about OPSEC.
+- Since the country is not very open, you have to use some international sources and keep it in mind that they're could be outdated and/or misleaded.
+- Be careful, don't forget about OPSEC.

 ## Contributions
 Feel free to join this project — [OSINT For Countries V2.0](https://github.com/paulpogoda/OSINT-for-countries-V2.0)